River On The Way To Mount Kailash

 Long walks at elevations frequently above 4,500 meters are part of the Mount Kailash route, which also features difficult terrain and steep ascents, particularly while traversing the Drolma La Pass at 5,600 meters.
 To cope with these physical demands, a solid fitness base is essential:

-• Cardiovascular Conditioning: At least three to four times a week, partake in cardiovascular activities like brisk walking, cycling, swimming, or jogging.
+• Cardiovascular Conditioning: At least three to four times a week, engage in cardiovascular activities such as brisk walking, cycling, swimming, or jogging.
 This enhances endurance and lung capacity, both of which are vital at high elevations.

-• Strength Training: Include movements like squats, lunges, planks, and deadlifts that work your back, legs, and core.
+• Strength Training: Include movements such as squats, lunges, planks, and deadlifts that target your back, legs, and core.
 Carrying your weight, climbing hills, and maintaining your balance on uneven terrain all require strong muscles.

 • Hiking Practice: Practice walking on varied surfaces, preferably on trails or hills, with a loaded backpack.
-To deal with trekking conditions, progressively increase the elevation and distance.
+To handle trekking conditions, progressively increase elevation and distance.

-• Flexibility and Balance: Yoga or stretching routines improve flexibility and balance, reducing injury risk on rough paths.
+• Flexibility and Balance: Yoga or stretching routines improve flexibility and balance, reducing the risk of injury on rough paths.

 Starting your physical training at least 2-3 months before the trip will provide adequate conditioning.